mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 3. Front-load content

-Get to the point.
+* Get to the point.
 Skip introductions and bring the conclusion to the fore.

-Visitors typically skim-read so place core ‘object label’ information (eg, descriptor, maker, materials) on or near the surface along with a key idea.
-If secondary, deeper content is also offered, make it available *following* this primary layer.
+* Sequence content delivery.
+Visitors typically skim-read so offer the core description first.
+Offer secondary, deeper content *following* this primary layer, if at all.

+  * An example of this is the Portraits screen designed for _Tūrangawaewae_.
+A basic user journey is as follows:

+    1. Menu screen – all objects on display in the gallery feature on this screen

+    2. Object label screen – when a user selects an object from the menu screen, they are presented with the key idea and the core object label information.
+From this screen, they can opt for more (secondary) content, such as the artist’s bio, hotspot content, a tangential ‘conservator’s’ story (eg, the back of the painting) or find related artworks.

+    3. Secondary content – eg, the back of the painting

 ## 4. Word count